Integrated tool-set for Control, Calibration and Characterization of quantum devices applied to superconducting qubits: Synthetic Application Example

-Fig. \ref{fig:synth-c3} shows the convergence of the \cThree\ optimization for different models.
-The simple model is not able to reproduce the device's results, as the optimization ends at approximately 8 standard deviations away.
-This demonstrates that the experiment on the device includes behaviour not captured by the simple model.
-The parameter values resulting from this \cThree\ process and all following ones are shown in Supplement \ref{supp:table}.
 Going forward an informed decision has to be made about how to enhance the model.
-Since the true values of the parameters are not known in an experimental setting, we require a tool to determine the precision to which they are learnt.
+Since the true values of the parameters are not known in an experimental setting, we require a tool to determine the precision to which they are learned.
 We estimate the sensitivity to changes of model parameters around the optimal values $\beta'$ by performing one-dimensional scans and observing the degradation in model match score, $f_\text{LL}(\mathcal{D} \vert \beta'+\delta\beta)$.
 Fig. \ref{fig:sens-freq} shows that sweeping the value of frequency of qubit $B$ produces a highly irregular landscape of the match score $f_\text{LL}$.

-Spectator effects might be significant even when performing only single qubit experiments, making the completely uncoupled model insufficient.
-Another source of this inconsistency might be SPAM errors not accounted for in the model, that might play a large role in actual measurement results.
-The first extension of the simple model to the intermediate model is done by adding the static coupling $g$ of unknown exact value.
-When repeating \cThree, we initialize model parameters from the starting rough values.
+The simple model is then extended by adding the static coupling $g$ of unknown exact value, resulting in the intermediate model.
+When repeating \cThree, we initialize model parameters from the initial, rough values.
 We do not carry over the learned parameters from the simple model to the intermediate model because, by introducing a coupling, we expect slightly shifted frequencies compared to the bare frequencies of the uncoupled qubits.
-Convergence of the match score shows no improvement from the simple model, still only reaching within approximately 8 standard deviations from experiment results (Fig. \ref{fig:synth-c3}) and resulting in a similar sensitivity landscape in Fig. \ref{fig:sens-freq}.
+Nonetheless, convergence of the match score shows no improvement from the simple model, still only reaching within approximately 8 standard deviations from experiment results (Fig. \ref{fig:synth-c3}) and resulting in a similar sensitivity landscape in Fig. \ref{fig:sens-freq}.
 This suggests that the simple model is a close dispersive approximation of the intermediate model.
-Indeed, we observe a dispersive shift \cite{Blais2004} of $593~\rm{KHz}$, consistent with the expected $g^2/(\omega_B-\omega_A)\simeq 666~\rm{KHz}$, given the coupling of $g \simeq 20~\rm{MHz}$ and the frequency difference $\omega_B-\omega_A\simeq 600~\rm{KHz}$.
+Indeed, we observe a dispersive shift \cite{Blais2004} of $593~\rm{KHz}$, consistent with the expected $g^2/(\omega_B-\omega_A)\simeq 666~\rm{KHz}$, given the coupling of $g \simeq 20~\rm{MHz}$ and the frequency difference $\omega_B-\omega_A\simeq 600~\rm{MHz}$.